 If it’s all going to hell in a shopping basket, Chris suggests taking a deep breath and getting assistance.
 Ask a fellow shopper to watch your trolley while you console your child, or if the situation is unsalvageable, consider getting your groceries home-delivered instead to reduce your time out.

 Have a question of your own?
-Get in touch with Kinderling Helpline, and tune in Mondays at midday.
+Get in touch with Chris and the Helpline, and tune in Fridays at 11.30am.

 Robin Barker's guide to toddler tantrums